 You will work in food-insecure neighborhoods helping to bring sustainable nutrition & education to families in need both through direct contact and food banks.
-Volunteer by helping with the preparation of the food, distribution of meals, and helping to improve the infrastructure of the dining rooms, as well as help with planting community gardens and local beautification projects.
+Volunteer by helping with the preparation of the food, distribution of meals, and helping to improve the infrastructure of the communal spaces, as well as help with planting community gardens and local beautification projects.

 About Somos Picnic